-- Consider all written submissions for the development of specialised sporting facilities on Council reserves. - Advise the applicant that they are responsible for acquiring all relevant approvals for the development. - Ensure that all developments meet the relevant legislation and codes including Resource Consent and Building Consent if required. - Undertake consultation with all affected users of the reserve regarding the proposal.
-Approve funding contributions or non-funding contributions determined on previous funding granted to the sports code and impact of the code on the development of sport and recreation in the District. - Ensure that the proposed development is compatible with the current use of the reserve, the ODC long term strategic direction for sports field and reserve development and RA - Ensure that the proposed development does not adversely affect, or disadvantage other formal sporting codes use of the reserve or sports field.
+- (i) Consider all written submissions for the development of specialised sporting facilities on Council reserves. - (ii) Advise the applicant that they are responsible for acquiring all relevant approvals for the development. - (iii) Ensure that all developments meet the relevant legislation and codes including Resource Consent and Building Consent if required. - (iv) Undertake consultation with all affected users of the reserve regarding the proposal.

+- (v) Approve funding contributions/non funding contributions determined on previous funding granted to the sports code and impact of the code on the development of sport and recreation in the District. - (vi) Ensure that the proposed development is compatible with the current use of the reserve, the ODC long term strategic direction for sports field and reserve development and Reserves Act 1977.

+Ensure that the proposed development does not adversely affect, or disadvantage other formal sporting codes use of the reserve or sports field.